Senior Dog Food Allergies: Age-Related vs Food Triggers

 | Kidney Needs | Allergy Needs | Strategy | |--------------|---------------|----------| | Lower phosphorus | Quality protein | Hydrolyzed diets with controlled protein | | Controlled protein | Adequate protein | Do not restrict without confirmed staging | | Enhanced omega-3s | Anti-inflammatory | Compatible — fish oil supports both | | Increased moisture | Digestibility | Wet food serves both needs |

 Prescription diets designed for both conditions exist (Hill's k/d, Royal Canin Renal in limited-allergen versions).
-Custom diets from a veterinary nutritionist are the gold standard for complex cases.
+Custom diets from a veterinary nutritionist are the diagnostic vets typically rely on for complex cases.
 Do not restrict protein based on suspicion — get blood work done first.
 Many senior dogs do not actually need protein restriction, and cutting protein unnecessarily leads to muscle loss.

 Allergies + Arthritis